When you want to keep cool during summer, a ventless portable air conditioner without exhaust hose venting sounds like total freedom.

 Simply put, these coolers do not need to be vented or make use of an exhaust hose.
 They are therefore truly "ventless" portable coolers.

 Yes they do!

-Completely ventless cooling devices, evaporative coolers (swamp coolers) create airflow to cool you like a cool breeze.
+Completely "no vent needed" portable cooling devices, evaporative coolers (swamp coolers) create airflow to cool you like a cool breeze.
 There is no refrigeration process or compressor to produce hot air like like an air conditioner that must be vented.

 An evaporative cooler does not reduce the overall temperature inside a room or dry the air in the same way an air conditioner does.
 Instead it cools by evaporation, humidifying the air.

 Evaporative Coolers are Not Air Conditioners

 The point to be realized here is this: While these coolers are indeed vent-free and may closely, visually resemble what is often described as a ″portable air conditioner, no vent required″ and while they certainly do produce lots of cool air, they are NOT air conditioners!